near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 **A brief aside on decoding base64**

 The state key and value above was decoded using the code snippet below on macOS but we could have just used a [website like this one](https://www.base64decode.org/).
-If you prefer to decode using JavaScript you can use the code snippet below to decode your own state.
+If you prefer to decode using JavaScript you can use the code snippet below:

 ```js
 const utf8 = Buffer.from(data, "base64").toString("utf8");